lxsmnsyc/solid-labels/docs/labels.md

 }
 ```

 You may also use an arrow function.
 For `onError`, an arrow function with a parameter may be used to receive the error object.
+If an expression (e.g. identifier, function call for `label: expr;`) is supplied, it compiles to `hook(expr)`.

 ## `untrack` and `batch`